minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 ## Problem or "gap"

+*"The problem need not be a pressing societal need, but rather any perceived gap in a situation or experience.
+For example, the Insalata Caprese is a wonderful artifact, but hardly addresses a problem in the deepest sense of the word."*---Karl Ulrich, Design (2011).

 Write a statement about the gap that your application will fill.
 This gap has to be clearly described and very specific.
 We see two possibilities:

 - There is a clearly defined problem that some people have, which an app or visualization can solve particularly well.